4000 Miles

-4000 Miles is a dramatic comedy by Amy Herzog.
+4000 Miles is a dramatic comedy play by Amy Herzog.
 The play ran Off-Broadway in 2011, and again in 2012.
 The play was a finalist for the 2013 Pulitzer Prize for Drama.

 Synopsis

-When Leo Joseph-Connell suffers a major loss while he was on a cross-country bike trip, he seeks solace from his feisty grandmother Vera Joseph in her West Village apartment.
+When Leo Joseph-Connell suffers a major loss while on a cross-country bike trip, he seeks solace from his feisty grandmother Vera Joseph in her West Village apartment.

-Background

-Herzog used her grandmother's "words, habits and history to fashion the character of Vera Joseph".